BurlierEarth7/NAIT-CPSC1517-Practice-Work/Properties Review/Properties/DEFINITION.md

     {
         // Expression bodied members use => to assign or return the result of an expression

-        // An experssion bodied member returning a value
+        // An expression bodied member returning a value
         // Equivalent to { return _IsValid; }
         get => _IsValid;
         // An expression bodied member assigning a value